minetest-mods-camp/witches/README.md

     * Mobs Redo git repository:  https://notabug.org/TenPlus1/mobs_redo

 ## Optional Mods:
-* protector (or similar) - to prevent Witches from placing cottages in protected areas!
+* protector (or similar) - to prevent Witches from placing cottages or spawning in protected areas!

 * Any mobs from any mobs mod attacking Witches may be turned into a sheep!

-* Fireflies (Minetest Game) for certain effects and rewards
+* Fireflies, vessels, and doors from Minetest Game for certain effects and rewards

 ## Licenses of Source Media Files:
 * witches_witch.b3d and witch.blend